Oppenheimer Increases NXP Semiconductors (NASDAQ:NXPI) Price Target to $235.00

-NXP Semiconductors (NASDAQ:NXPI) had its target price raised by Oppenheimer from $210.00 to $235.00 in a research report released on Thursday, The Fly reports.
-The firm currently has an outperform rating on the semiconductor provider’s stock.
-Oppenheimer also issued estimates for NXP Semiconductors’ Q2 2021 earnings at $1.75 EPS, Q3 2021 earnings at $2.00 EPS and Q4 2021 earnings at $2.08 EPS.
+NXP Semiconductors (NASDAQ:NXPI) had its price objective raised by equities research analysts at Oppenheimer from $210.00 to $235.00 in a note issued to investors on Wednesday, Benzinga reports.
+The brokerage presently has an “outperform” rating on the semiconductor provider’s stock.
+Oppenheimer’s price objective would indicate a potential upside of 15.54% from the stock’s current price.

-A number of other research firms have also recently issued reports on NXPI.
-Credit Suisse Group upped their price target on shares of NXP Semiconductors from $215.00 to $250.00 and gave the company an outperform rating in a report on Monday, March 29th.
-Deutsche Bank Aktiengesellschaft upped their price target on shares of NXP Semiconductors from $200.00 to $210.00 and gave the company a buy rating in a report on Wednesday, February 3rd.
-Raymond James upped their price objective on shares of NXP Semiconductors from $210.00 to $220.00 and gave the company an outperform rating in a research report on Wednesday, February 3rd.
-Stifel Nicolaus upped their price objective on shares of NXP Semiconductors from $180.00 to $200.00 and gave the company a hold rating in a research report on Thursday, April 15th.
-Finally, Citigroup raised shares of NXP Semiconductors from a neutral rating to a buy rating and upped their price objective for the company from $182.00 to $225.00 in a research report on Thursday, February 25th.
-One research analyst has rated the stock with a sell rating, seven have assigned a hold rating, fourteen have assigned a buy rating and one has given a strong buy rating to the stock.
-The company has a consensus rating of Buy and a consensus price target of $193.17.
+NXPI has been the topic of several other reports.
+TheStreet upgraded shares of NXP Semiconductors from a “c” rating to a “b-” rating in a research note on Tuesday, February 2nd.
+Stifel Nicolaus increased their price target on NXP Semiconductors from $180.00 to $200.00 and gave the stock a “hold” rating in a research report on Thursday, April 15th.
+Morgan Stanley reaffirmed an “equal weight” rating and issued a $213.00 price objective (up from $190.00) on shares of NXP Semiconductors in a report on Wednesday, April 14th.
+Loop Capital increased their target price on NXP Semiconductors from $160.00 to $212.00 and gave the stock a “buy” rating in a report on Wednesday, February 3rd.
+Finally, Credit Suisse Group boosted their price target on NXP Semiconductors from $215.00 to $250.00 and gave the company an “outperform” rating in a research note on Monday, March 29th.
+One equities research analyst has rated the stock with a sell rating, seven have assigned a hold rating, fourteen have issued a buy rating and one has assigned a strong buy rating to the company’s stock.
+The company has a consensus rating of “Buy” and a consensus price target of $198.50.

-A number of large investors have recently added to or reduced their stakes in the business.
-Artisan Partners Limited Partnership lifted its stake in NXP Semiconductors by 9.0% in the fourth quarter.
-Artisan Partners Limited Partnership now owns 9,275,771 shares of the semiconductor provider’s stock valued at $1,474,940,000 after buying an additional 765,752 shares during the period.
-Alliancebernstein L.P. lifted its stake in NXP Semiconductors by 7.9% in the fourth quarter.
-Alliancebernstein L.P. now owns 4,367,303 shares of the semiconductor provider’s stock valued at $694,445,000 after buying an additional 318,250 shares during the period.
-FIL Ltd raised its position in shares of NXP Semiconductors by 18.0% during the fourth quarter.
-FIL Ltd now owns 4,267,330 shares of the semiconductor provider’s stock worth $678,548,000 after purchasing an additional 651,130 shares during the period.
-Clearbridge Investments LLC raised its position in shares of NXP Semiconductors by 12.1% during the fourth quarter.
-Clearbridge Investments LLC now owns 3,738,264 shares of the semiconductor provider’s stock worth $594,421,000 after purchasing an additional 402,863 shares during the period.
-Finally, Brown Advisory Inc. raised its position in shares of NXP Semiconductors by 3.6% during the fourth quarter.
-Brown Advisory Inc. now owns 3,441,496 shares of the semiconductor provider’s stock worth $547,233,000 after purchasing an additional 120,815 shares during the period.
-88.95% of the stock is currently owned by hedge funds and other institutional investors.
+Several large investors have recently added to or reduced their stakes in the company.
+Norges Bank bought a new position in NXP Semiconductors during the fourth quarter worth $458,957,000.
+Artisan Partners Limited Partnership boosted its position in shares of NXP Semiconductors by 9.0% during the 4th quarter.
+Artisan Partners Limited Partnership now owns 9,275,771 shares of the semiconductor provider’s stock worth $1,474,940,000 after purchasing an additional 765,752 shares in the last quarter.
+Trivest Advisors Ltd acquired a new stake in shares of NXP Semiconductors in the 4th quarter valued at about $106,950,000.
+FIL Ltd increased its position in NXP Semiconductors by 18.0% in the 4th quarter.
+FIL Ltd now owns 4,267,330 shares of the semiconductor provider’s stock valued at $678,548,000 after buying an additional 651,130 shares in the last quarter.
+Finally, Morgan Stanley raised its stake in NXP Semiconductors by 64.6% during the 4th quarter.
+Morgan Stanley now owns 1,484,794 shares of the semiconductor provider’s stock worth $236,097,000 after buying an additional 582,526 shares during the period.
+Institutional investors own 88.95% of the company’s stock.

 NXP Semiconductors Company Profile